-CAM was set up 30 years ago as a venture of faith, to manage a small, 130-odd bed hospital in Karamsad.
-The founder chairman of this charitable trust was the late Dr HM Patel, former Finance and Home Minister of India.
-His vision: to offer comprehensive and personalised health care, delivered with commitment, compassion and at an affordable cost to all those in need of it.
+CAM was set up 30 years ago as a venture of faith, to manage a small, 130-odd-bed hospital in Karamsad.
+The founder chairman of this charitable trust was the late Dr. HM Patel, former Finance and Home Minister of India.
+His vision: is to offer comprehensive and personalized health care, delivered with commitment, and compassion and at an affordable cost to all those in need of it.

 The Shree Krishna Hospital has come a long way since those early days.
 Today, it is ranked among Gujarat's most professional healthcare centres, complete with facilities like ICUs, OTs, a Trauma Centre, MRI and CT-Scan Machines, NABL-accredited Labs, and a NABH-accredited Blood Bank.
 It also houses a state-of-the-art Cardiac Centre and a modern Cancer Centre with a Linear Accelerator and facilities for chemotherapy.
 A world away from the main cities and surrounded by 100 acres of lush greenery, the hospital is an ideal environment for rest and recovery.

-CAM also manages an affiliated and attached medical college, institute of post-graduate studies, school of nursing and an institute of physiotherapy.
-In these students CAM finds young, energetic ambassadors, ready to spearhead its vision.
+CAM also manages an affiliated and attached medical college, an institute of post-graduate studies, a school of nursing, and an institute of physiotherapy.
+In these students, CAM finds young, energetic ambassadors, ready to spearhead its vision.

-We even offer substantial discounts in our treatment cost to those living below the poverty line, women and children.
+We even offer substantial discounts on our treatment costs to those living below the poverty line, women, and children.

-Charutar Arogya Mandal (CAM), is an outcome of a dream cherished by late Dr HM Patel, a former Union Finance and Home Minister.
-He embarked on building an institution which he envisioned would fill the need long-felt, that for a faculty of Medicine, not many thought would succeed.
-But determined he was to succeed and went about his task with the same missionary zeal and enthusiasm that characterised much of his work in building Vallabh Vidyanagar.
-The result: an institution that has now grown to include a Medical Council of India recognised medical college, a 720-bed hospital, an institutue of post-graduate studies, a school of nursing.
+Charutar Arogya Mandal (CAM), is an outcome of a dream cherished by the late Dr. HM Patel, a former Union Finance and Home Minister.
+He embarked on building an institution that he envisioned would fill the need long-felt, that for a faculty of Medicine, not many thought would succeed.
+But determined he was to succeed and went about his task with the same missionary zeal and enthusiasm that characterized much of his work in building Vallabh Vidyanagar.
+The result: an institution that has now grown to include a Medical Council of India-recognized medical college, an 800-bed hospital, an institute of post-graduate studies, and a school of nursing.

 We look forward to your support.
-If you require additional information about donation or donation-in-kind, please contact us on 91-2692-228414 or email us on email@example.com
+If you require additional information about donation or donation-in-kind, please contact us at 91-2692-228414 or email us at firstname.lastname@example.org